 Getting a new roof is so exciting!
 It’s a chance to completely revamp the look of your home.
 But choosing a new roof colour can be a scary decision because you will live with your choice for a long time.
 Where do you start?
 Here are several things to consider before making that final decision.

 Personal style and preferences of course should factor into your decision making.
-Whether or not to “make a statement” and pick an unusual color combination with your home or to be more traditional are things to consider.
-Remember your roof effects not only the look of your home but also the resale value.
+Whether or not to “make a statement” with an unusual color combination for exterior painting, or more traditional are things to consider.
+Remember that one thing is certain: Your roof can impact the way your home looks as well as how much it will resell for later on down the line!

-The colour/brand you want may not be available in your area.
-The experts at Total Home Roofing can help you find the colour shingles that are available near you.
+We can help you find the colour shingles that are available near you.
+Give us a call today!

 4 Ways to Choose the Right Roof Colour